 How to Make Dairy-Free Waffle Recipe

-Once done, take the waffles out and place them on a cooling rack to avoid them getting soggy.
-If you’re making a large batch, keep the waffles warm in the oven at 200°F (93°C).
-When ready to serve, plate the waffles and add your favorite toppings like butter, maple syrup, fresh berries, or a sprinkle of powdered sugar.
-The result will be crispy fluffy waffles that taste amazing, even without milk!
+Once done, place the waffles on a cooling rack to keep them from getting soggy.
+For large batches, keep them warm in the oven at 200°F (93°C).
+Serve with toppings like butter, maple syrup, fresh berries, or powdered sugar

 Key Tips for Perfect Waffles